smocker-dev/smocker/README.md

 ### Documentation

-The documentation is written in Markdown using [Vuepress](https://vuepress.vuejs.org/).
-You can use the following commands to manage the documentation:
+The documentation is written in Markdown using [Docusaurus](https://docusaurus.io).
+You can use the following commands in the `docs/` folder to manage the documentation:

-- `yarn install`: install the dependencies
+- `npm install`: install the dependencies
-- `yarn docs:generate`: regenerate documentation screenshots (require the whole application to be started on the default ports)
-- `yarn docs:dev`: start the documentation in development mode, with live reload
+- `npm run start`: start the documentation in development mode, with live reload
-- `yarn docs:build`: generate the static production documentation
+- `npm run build`: generate the static production documentation

 ### Docker